Everything You Need To Know About Baby Sleep Cycles

 Newborn babies experience two primary stages of sleep that cycle throughout their rest period: Non-Rapid Eye Movement (NREM) sleep and Rapid Eye Movement (REM) sleep.

-During each stage of slumber, their sleeping behaviour will differ, like they make wake up easier or they’ll be deep in sleep (in which case, it’s probably a good time for you to catch up on Z’s, too).
+During each stage of slumber, their sleeping behavior will differ, like they make wake up easier or they’ll be deep in sleep (in which case, it’s probably a good time for you to catch up on Z’s, too).

 Stage 1: NREM Sleep